About VXLAN Interfaces

 VNI interfaces are similar to VLAN interfaces: they are virtual interfaces that keep network traffic separated on a given physical interface by using tagging.
 You apply your security policy directly to each VNI interface.

-All VNI interfaces are associated with the same VTEP interface.
+You can only add one VTEP interface, and all VNI interfaces are associated with the same VTEP interface.

 VXLAN Packet Processing